 For self-help treatment options, those with paranoid schizophrenia can:

 - Adopt a pet and provide them with love and nourishment.
 Cats, dogs, and all other kinds of pets can provide unconditional love to an individual that can help them better manage feelings toward their symptoms of schizophrenia.

 - Connect with people who also have paranoid schizophrenia.
 Feel free and comfortable using the internet and searching for support groups living with paranoid schizophrenia.

 - It may be scary to reach out and ask for help.
 Many with paranoid schizophrenia do not ask for help.
 But all that you have to do is try.
 Try your best to connect with someone.
 Believe in yourself and find something that can help you deal with paranoid schizophrenia.

 - Confide in at least one person about your episodes.
 That could be your parents, close friends, or loved ones.
 Let them know what you are going through.
 You may need someone to listen to your experiences.

 It could be useful for more self-help tips to listen to Allie Burke’s story about living with paranoid schizophrenia.
-Allie bravely shares her story with the world, explaining how it feels to manage her day-to-day routine with paranoid schizophrenia.
 If you are a student experiencing symptoms of psychosis, you may also benefit from learning about Cecilia McGough and joining her community of Students with Psychosis.

 Paranoid schizophrenia is a form of schizophrenia that may cause individuals to experience hallucinations, delusions, paranoia, and more.
 These are generally referred to as “positive” symptoms of schizophrenia because these are the symptoms that “add” to a person in the sense that they are added experiences that would not exist if it were not from schizophrenia.
 On the other hand, negative symptoms of schizophrenia may include social isolation, confused speech, and depression.